k262huan-uw/k262huan-uw_sidequest_W3/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
-Used GenAI as a support tool to fix bugs.
+The code was written by Katrina Huang used Dr. Karen Cochrane starter code, she used GenAI to write the comments.
+Katrina Huang GenAI as a support tool to fix bugs.

 ---